 Asking questions related to company values, working preferences, and how things are done in the company can help you understand if a provider shares important values with your own organization.

-In Wirtek, our core values are:
+At Wirtek, our core values are:

-- Commitment: putting people first, committing to delivering quality and clients' success, assuming responsibility for our work, and going the extra mile.
+• Commitment: putting people first, committing to delivering quality and clients' success, assuming responsibility for our work, and going the extra mile.

-- Common sense: we say things as they are, we try to do the right things, respect each other, and lead with integrity.
+• Common sense: we say things as they are, we try to do the right things, respect each other, and lead with integrity.

-- Proficiency: we dare to be creative and try new approaches, keep learning, share knowledge, take initiative, and be Agile.
+• Proficiency: we dare to be creative and try new approaches, keep learning, share knowledge, take initiative, and be Agile.

-3. Software development processes
+3. Agile software development processes

 Modern software development organizations embrace the Agile principles for software development, as it allows them to deliver product features faster, in a more predictable way, and keep the software product aligned with the business goals.

-4. Communication and day-to-day collaboration
+4. Effective communication and collaboration

 Good communication fosters a good relationship, especially when you work with a team that doesn't sit in your office.
 The biggest issues that can arise in collaborations stem from poor communication and misalignment of goals and priorities.

-So when doing due diligence, make sure to ask about day-to-day communication, how the dedicated team stays aligned on goals and what needs to be done, but also how the manag
+So when doing due diligence, make sure to ask about day-to-day communication, how the dedicated team stays aligned on goals and what needs to be done, but also how the management team deals with issues when they arise, how they respond and ask for specific examples of how they addressed issues with other clients in the past.

 5. Technical expertise